-- 1. Go to the following directory on the Cluster Manager server: - <ECloud install>/<arch>/conf - Make a copy of the ldap_template.xml file if you intend to use LDAP, or the ad_template.xml file if you prefer to use Active Directory.
+- 2. Make a copy of the ldap_template.xml file if you intend to use LDAP, or the ad_template.xml file if you prefer to use Active Directory.
 Save the copy in the conf directory as any name you choose or use the name: securityContext.xml. - 3.
-Still working in conf, open the accelerator.properties file. - Locate the following commented-out text string: #ACCELERATOR_SECURITY_CONTEXT_FILES=conf/securityContext.xml - If you did not name your template copy securityContext.xml, replace securityContext.xml with the filename you chose. - Uncomment the #ACCELERATOR_SECURITY... text string by removing the lead "#" sign. - Comment out ACCELERATOR_SECURITY_CONTEXT_FILES= (which immediately follows the line you uncommented) - Use the LDAP information and examples in the following sections to fill-in your own copy of the LDAP template. - Restart the Cluster Manager service.
-For more information, see Stopping, Starting, or Restarting the Cluster Manager Service. - 6.
-After the Cluster Manager is running, log in to the Cluster Manager UI as "admin". - 7.
-Go to Administration > Permissions. - 8.
+Still working in conf, open the accelerator.properties file. - Locate the following commented-out text string: #ACCELERATOR SECURITY CONTEXT FILES=conf/securityContext.xml - If you did not name your template copy securityContext.xml, replace securityContext.xml with the file name you chose. - Uncomment the #ACCELERATOR SECURITY ... text string by removing the lead "#" sign. - Comment out ACCELERATOR_SECURITY_CONTEXT_FILES= (which immediately follows the line you uncommented) - 4.
+Use the LDAP information and examples in the following sections to fill in your own copy of the LDAP template. - Restart the Cluster Manager service.

+For more information, see Stopping, Starting, or Restarting the Cluster Manager Service.

+6. After the Cluster Manager is running, log in to the Cluster Manager UI as "admin".

+- 7. Go to Administration > Permissions. - 8.
 Click Enable User or Enable Group. - 9.
 Search for the desired user or group (or search for "" to see all).
 If you set it up correctly, the requested LDAP users are visible. - 10.
-Select the appropriate users or groups to enable using the corresponding checkbox(es).

-11. Ensure that the desired permissions are set for the users or groups.
+Select the appropriate users or groups to enable using the corresponding checkbox(es). - 11.
+Ensure that the desired permissions are set for the users or groups.
 (The online help system contains additional information about permissions.)